Wilfrick/Hanab-Convention/Structured_Reference.md

 # Importance of Good Actions
 This is a formal list of the good things that you could do on your turn, in order from most important (lowest number) to least important (highest number).
-There might be other things to consider doing on your turn (like giving save clues, chop moves, lower efficiency clues), so don't forget to consider those things as well.
+There might be other things to consider doing on your turn (like giving save clues, chop moves, lower efficiency play clues), so don't forget to consider those things as well.

 Importance | Action | Reasoning